 There are moments in Now, Voyager as great as any sonnet composed by Shakespeare or Shelley, as any overture to grand amour conducted under the auspices of Keats or Browning; Bette Davis as one of the unsurpassed grand dames of selfless altruism, superbly accompanied by her worldly – if platonic – paramour, Paul Henreid; the highs, lows and intricate orchestrations of their drama, pathos, simple joys and melancholia, wrapped in the enigma of Freudian psychoanalysis.
 If it all sounds rather over the top at a glance - it is; splendidly brought to fruition in all the fine trappings an A-list studio like Warner Bros. could lend to the cause during its heyday: Robert M. Haas’ superb art direction, Sol Polito’s glossy and luxuriating B&W cinematography, Orry-Kelly’s exquisite costuming, and Max Steiner’s superior scoring sessions.
-Now, Voyager raises the bar in so many ways, the finished product all but suggests its destiny as one of the all-time classic weepies as meticulously planned and preordained by kismet inside the studio’s front offices.
+Now, Voyager raises the bar in so many ways, the finished product all but suggests its destiny as one of the all-time classic weepies.

-And yet, in Hollywood, the prospect of transposing Prouty’s latest ‘hit’ into an even bigger one for the silver screen proved somewhat elusive – at least, at first; what with imminent producer, Hal B. Wallis’ heart set on casting Ginger Rogers as the Bostonian recluse who emerges, as butterfly from under the stifling cocoon of her overbearing and spiteful mother.
-Alas, director, Edmund Goulding preferred Irene Dunne – in hindsight, a more likely choice to do the part justice.
-Of course, neither actress suited the likes of Bette Davis who, by 1942 had garnered enough clout at Warner Bros. to write her own ticket.
+And yet, in Hollywood, the prospect of transposing Prouty’s latest ‘hit’ into an even bigger one for the silver screen proved somewhat elusive – at least, at first; what with imminent producer, Hal B. Wallis’ heart set on Ginger Rogers as the Bostonian recluse who emerges, as butterfly from under the stifling cocoon of her overbearing and spiteful mother.
+Director, Edmund Goulding preferred Irene Dunne – in hindsight, a more likely choice to do the part justice.
+Of course, neither suited the likes of Bette Davis who, by 1942 had garnered enough clout at Warner Bros. to write her own ticket.
 Still, it must have sent Davis into a fury to read a squib in Louella Parson’s Herald-Examiner column, touting Dunne as the frontrunner.
-However, fate intervened; Goulding becoming suddenly ill and withdrawing from the project; replaced by caustic Hungarian genius, Michael Curtiz, who weighed his options between either Rogers or Norma Shearer.
-A formidable force of nature – not unlike Davis – Curtiz usually got his way; only, not this time.
+Mercifully, fate intervened; Goulding becoming suddenly ill and forced to withdraw from the project; replaced by caustic Hungarian genius, Michael Curtiz, who weighed his options between Rogers or Norma Shearer.
+A formidable force of nature – not unlike Davis – Curtiz usually got his way; just not this time.

 To its credit and its storytelling strengths, Now, Voyager is not about the art and craft of psychoanalysis; nor, about investigating the inner workings of the human psyche, but a personalized tale of one woman’s navigation through its labyrinth with only marginal outside guidance and the power of her own self-reliance.
-After imposing himself for a brief tête-à-tête with Charlotte, at which time she nervously reveals how her mother’s overbearing presence throughout her impressionable youth not only ruined a burgeoning shipboard romance with a luxury liner’s first mate, but also has since made her a veritable prisoner in her own home – isolated in her compulsive hand-carving ivory and hiding cigarettes behind the bookcases – Jacquith astutely surmises Charlotte is on the brink of total emotional collapse.
+After imposing his company for a brief tête-à-tête with Charlotte (she nervously reveals her mother’s overbearing presence throughout her impressionable youth not only ruined a burgeoning shipboard romance but also has since made her a veritable prisoner in her own home – isolated in her compulsive hand-carving ivory and hiding cigarettes behind the bookcases), Jacquith astutely surmises Charlotte is on the brink of total emotional collapse.
 He confronts Mrs. Vale in the library, unapologetically puncturing holes in the balloons of her hypocrisies about a daughter’s place – a child’s place.
 Twaddle!
 A person has rights – the most fundamental, to pursue happiness on her own terms with a mother’s unconditional love, without her meddling, but moreover, without fear of reprisals.
 While vehemently disagreeing with him, Mrs. Vale bitterly allows Jacquith to usher Charlotte away to Cascade, though merely to spare herself the embarrassment of having to face Charlotte’s malady.
 After an undisclosed period of rest, Jacquith allows Lisa to bestow a lavish respite aboard a luxury liner, far away from both the sanitarium and her mother’s detrimental influences.

 Almost immediately, the cruise leaves a more lasting impression; the ship’s organizer, Mr. Thompson (Franklin Pangborn), pairing the mysterious Renee Beauchamp with the only other tourist travelling alone, Jeramiah Duveaux Durrance – Jerry, for short.
 At first, Charlotte is quite uncomfortable with this arrangement.
 But Jerry is so utterly forgiving of her early resistances to even his most basic kindness; so completely willing to accept her on whatever limited terms she may permit, that she cannot help but gracefully fall for his charms.
 He confesses to being married and having two daughters; Tina (Janis Wilson), the younger, unloved by her mother just as Charlotte has been overlooked by her own, thus setting up an immediate kinship with this girl she has never met.
 Determined to take Dr. Jacquith’s advice, to be interested in everything and everyone, partake and contribute, Charlotte embarks upon a friendship with Jerry, bolstered by the confidences of his good friends, Frank (James Rennie) and Deb McIntyre (Lee Patrick).
 Deb confides in Charlotte the real unhappiness of Jerry’s marriage to Isobel; her martyrdom holding the noble man true to his vows, even as there is precious little else to keep them together.